bensky103/SalaDBot/docs/ARCHITECTURE.md

 # SaladBot Architecture Documentation

 ## Overview
 SaladBot is a WhatsApp chatbot that helps customers query a deli/salad menu.
-It uses a **simplified 2-step AI-driven Router Pattern** with OpenAI GPT-4o-mini for intelligent query classification and response generation.
-All hard-coded pattern matching has been removed, and the architecture preserves full conversation context by passing original messages directly to the LLM.
+It uses a **unified single-LLM architecture** with OpenAI GPT-4o-mini and function calling.
+All hard-coded pattern matching and router logic has been removed.
+The LLM naturally handles greetings, orders, category requests, and menu searches in one context-aware call.

 ---